 A chart of accounts is part of your organization’s foundation.
 It is one of the most important things you’ll need to set up to correctly record transactions and contributions, and to generate financial reports.

 If you’re using QuickBooks, there may not be an easy way to set up your church’s chart of accounts.
 Why?
-Because churches needs accounting software that can break down a chart of accounts into funds.
+Because both large and small churches need accounting software that can break down a chart of accounts into funds.
 Churches use fund accounting, and QuickBooks is a software built for businesses.
 Businesses don’t use fund accounting.

 What Are Funds?